-You will combine your knowledge and experience from components 1 and 2 to produce a workshop performance specifically for the brief given by the exam board.
-You will work in small groups to create a performance and keep record of the ideas and developments made. performance process in a written log and an evaluation report.
+Performing to a brief (40%): You will combine your knowledge and experience from components 1 and 2 to produce a workshop performance specifically for the brief given by the exam board.
+You will work in small groups to create a performance and keep record of the ideas and developments made.